Name: Darrell Dean Blatchley

 Even as a child at Bangkok Patana School, Darrell Blatchley had unusual pets such as pythons and other snakes, beetles and even monitor lizards!
 He had an archaeological interest in animals, something not common amongst teenagers.
 After finishing secondary school, Darrell returned to the US to take a course in Children’s Ministry at the US Bethany School of Missions.
 He didn’t complete the course, shifted gears and went on to be an aviation fuel engineer.
 After getting married, Darrell moved to the Philippines with his wife.
 On a trip to the National Museum in Manila, Darrell said he realised he had more in his personal collection on natural history than the Philippine National Museum did.
 As well, he felt that children in the Philippines were not being taught enough about natural history.
 He realised that he could do something with the interest he had always maintained – and decided to open up a museum.

-In 2012, Darrell and his wife opened a private museum called D’Bone Collector Museum in Davao City with 150 specimens.
+In 2012, Darrell opened a private museum called D’Bone Collector Museum in Davao City with 150 specimens.
 Now, six years later, the museum has grown into a three-story building with 6,500 specimens, an incredible array of skeletons of many things between alligators to zebras.
 The museum continues to grow as people donate more animals to the collection.

 In addition to being the founder and chief curator at D’Bone, Darrell also helps the government with its preservation projects, hosts a television show and does consultation work on environmental projects.
 Darrell credits Bangkok Patana with its hands-on approach to education, which was the true even when he attended between 1991 and 1993.